• alternate nostril breathing

 Yes, it turns out.
 Lots of them.

 To say that I was blown away by the results would be an understatement; there are 1000s of studies and articles out there on the subject.
-(If you type in “meditation benefits” in Google Scholar, you’ll get over 280,000 results.)
+(If you type “meditation benefits” in Google Scholar, you’ll get nearly 600,000 results.)

-Below, I’ve compiled a list of 10 of the most compelling science-based health benefits of meditation.* These benefits come from multiple peer-reviewed studies and scholarly articles.
-Links are included in each section!
+Below, I’ve compiled a list of 10 of the most compelling science-based health benefits of meditation.* These benefits come from multiple peer-reviewed studies and scholarly articles, and I’ve included links if you want to read deeper into each benefit.

 *Please note that this content is for informational purposes only.
 It is not meant to substitute for medical advice, diagnosis, or treatment.
 If you have any questions regarding meditation and your personal health, please consult your doctor.